HosnaJabbari/Iterative-HFold/README.md

             --i </path/to/file>
             --o </path/to/file>
             --n <number of suboptimal structures to output>
+            --d use dangle2 calculation

         Remarks:
+            Required arguments: --s <sequence> or --i </path/to/file>
             make sure the <arguments> are enclosed in "", for example --r "..().." instead of --r ..().. input file for --i must be .txt if --i is provided with just a file name without a path, it is assuming the file is in the diretory where the executable is called